vishalbakshi/webgpupuzzles/My Solutions.md

 Expected [  5  7  9 11 13 ]
 ```

 Similar to Puzzle #1, `lid.x` is sufficient to index into each input array and perform a elementwise sum operation.
-I added a guard rail (`if (lid.x < arrayLength(&a))`) since the workgroup size is larger than the array lengths in each Test case and I don't want to index out of bounds.

 ## Puzzle 3